Otumian-empire/swift-python/exercise16.md

     - update
     - isset - it check is a sequence has no duplicate ( remember `count` )

-> make use of all the we've learns.
+> make use of all the we've learnt.

 ## Summary